WRAPP Overview

 • /.packages/rocks_pack/v1.1.0

-Concretely, we introduce the new commands new, create, install, and list-repo.
+To create and manage those packages, we introduce the commands new, create, install, uninstall and list-repo.

 New